 4) Incorrect or no age of asset reported.
 In order to depreciate your assets, we must know the age of each item.
 For tangible items of property that were gifted, you may estimate the age if unknown.
 Note the dates the items were put in service.

-7) If you only provide a list of additions or disposals.
+7) Only provide a list of additions or disposals.
 If you would like to submit a disposal or addition list, please do.
 However these may not be submitted in-lieu of a full asset list; a complete asset list is always required.
+Do not include disposed items with the full asset list.

 Link to Maine Revenue Services: